ASL-UNR/RIFE_m/clarifications.md

 ## Project Philosophy & Goals
 What is goal of the project?
-[Systems] To create an FPV frame interpolation system? --> Why not choose something more SOTA from 2024/25 [AIGC/ML] To create a new real-time frame interpolation algorithm?
+- [Systems] To create an FPV frame interpolation system? --> Why not choose something more SOTA from 2024/25
+- [AIGC/ML] To create a new real-time frame interpolation algorithm?

-Although both are great avenues, it is important to define the type of innovation we are aiming for, since that will allow us to use the relevant tools.
+Although both are great avenues, it is important to define the type of innovation we are aiming for, since that will allow us to use the relevant tools (Robotics vs AIGC vs Both).

-## Slide 30
-`One sample --> 4, but overall batch size remains the same?` Didn't understand..

-## Did the HDv3 weights work with IFNet_m?
+## What is the typical workflow:
+- frame extraction --> batch_interpolate.py --> rename.py --> video encoding
+- Please document this well for general reference (will be needed when we publish the paper)

+## The goal is video_in --> interpolated_video_out.
+Correct?
+- How to achieve that in this repo?

 ## Please explain the septuplet logic
 - Any way to quantify the movement (of camera/objects) in input frames (training vs inference)?